ptous/ptp-tools/README.md

 ### About These Tools
 Sometimes you just can't beat manually testing something out in a REPL environment.
-When I do that with Python, I really like using Ptpython.
+When I do that with Python, I really like using ptpython.
 The Python REPL is quite nice (at least when full readline support is active), but ptpython is _much_ nicer.